LovelyBuggies/LovelyBuggies.github.io/notes/content/rl/understanding_bellman.md

 (\mathcal{T}^*\circ Q^\pi)(s, a) \doteq R(s, a) + \gamma \mathbb{E}_{s' \sim P(\cdot|s,a)} \left[ \max_{a'} Q^\pi(s', a') \right]
 {{< /katex >}}

-For convenience, we use Q-value as the representative in the following parts of this article.
+For convenience, we use Q-value as the representative in the following parts of this post.